cloud66-oss/konfig/README.md

 By default YAML returns `nil` for a `null` value in a YAML file.
 This is also replicated in directory mode.

+### Environment Variable Overrides

+Settings can be overridden by values in environment variables.
+To override a value, set an environment variable that reflects the full path to the setting, replacing `.` with `_` and prefixing it with `KONFIG_`.
+You can change the prefix using `Konfig.configuration.env_prefix`.
+For example, `Settings.this.is.a.test` can be overridden with `KONFIG_THIS_IS_A_TEST`.
+Environment variables are not parsed for Ruby (ERB) but are coerced into the right type just like other settings.

 ### Configuration
 You can change or reach the following from `Konfig.configuration`